mariusmuntean/ChartJs.Blazor/README.md

 This is a Blazor Component that wraps [ChartJS](https://github.com/chartjs/Chart.js).
 You can use the library in both client- and server-side projects.

+# Status Update (end of life)

+This repository has reached its end of life.
+All future development will be done in the [original repo](https://github.com/mariusmuntean/ChartJs.Blazor).
+You can find more information in [this pinned issue (#97)](https://github.com/Joelius300/ChartJSBlazor/issues/97).

 ## Introduction

 This library is a modification of [this awesome library](https://github.com/mariusmuntean/ChartJs.Blazor) by [Marius Muntean](https://github.com/mariusmuntean/).